Phineas and Ferb: Writing style

-The show uses four main writers to devise story ideas according to "strict guidelines", such as that the boys' schemes never appear to be "magical."
+The show uses four main writers to devise story ideas according to "strict guidelines", such as that the boys' schemes never appear to be "magical".
 Stories are reviewed at weekly sessions on a Monday, then simultaneously scripted and storyboarded.
 A very rough design is built before the storyboard, featuring little more than suggested scenes and dialogue, is drafted; the writers then gather for a "play-by-play" walkthrough of the storyboard in front of the whole crew, whose reactions to the jokes are assessed before rewrites are made.
 The writers also include running gags in every episode, which are generally lines spoken by characters.
 Almost every episode is split into two 11-minute segments.
 Dan Povenmire admitted that the "a-plot" of each episode, the one following Phineas and Ferb's inventions, is not actually a plot, but instead the setting, with the actual plot being Candace, Perry and Dr. Doofenshmirtz's story, "The essence of story is that the characters are changed by what happens to them.
-Nothing ever changes the boys, they never learn anything, there's never any obstacles they have to overcome, everything just works out for them."
+Nothing ever changes the boys, they never learn anything, there's never any obstacles they have to overcome, everything just works out for them".

 Much of the series' humor relies on running gags used in almost every episode, with slight variation.

 Certain aspects of the show's humor are aimed at adults, including its frequent pop-culture references.
 Co-creator Dan Povenmire, who had previously worked on Family Guy, sought to create a less raunchy show that would make similar use of comic timing, metahumor, humorous blank stares, wordplay and breaking the fourth wall.
 Povenmire describes the show as a combination of Family Guy and SpongeBob SquarePants.
 Co-creator Jeff "Swampy" Marsh has said that the show was not created exclusively for children; he simply did not exclude them as an audience.

+For the original run, the show was storyboard-driven, but as of season 5, the show is now script-driven.